-- All solutions should be brought 17-27°C before use to avoid the temperature fluctuations which are detrimental to sperm survival. - Open and reseal bottles in a laminar air-flow bench using sterile techniques to avoid contamination. - Tips - Gradients should be layered immediately prior to use but the different density solutions of PureSpermTM can be prepared in advance, provided that they are stored at 4°C and brought up to room temperature before use. - Viscous samples can be treated with Pure-SpermTMBuffer.
-You simply add PureSpermTM Buffer to the ejaculate, 1 part PureSpermTMBuffer and 3 parts sample, incubate for 15-30 minutes at 37°C and the sample is ready for use.
+- Gradients should be layered immediately prior to use but the different density solutions of PureSperm can be prepared in advance, provided that they are stored at 4°C and brought up to room temperature before use. - Viscous samples can be treated with PureSperm Buffer.
+You simply add PureSperm Buffer to the ejaculate, 1 part PureSperm Buffer and 3 parts sample, incubate for 15-30 minutes at 37°C and the sample is ready for use.

 - Store all opened bottles at 2-8°C after re-sealing. - The same shelf life applies even after opening for all Nidacon products. - When retrieving the pellet after the gradient centrifugation, care must be taken to avoid contaminating the pellet with components of the ejaculate or upper gradient layer.
-Therefore we recommend that you use a new pipette after removing most of the gradient to avoid contamination, for example, by bacteria. - To avoid recontamination you can also use ProInsertTM (see procedure p.
+Therefore we recommend that you use a new pipette after removing most of the gradient to avoid contamination, for example, by bacteria. - To avoid recontamination you can also use ProInsert (see procedure p.
 17).